peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject operator /(
         PeterO.Cbor.CBORObject a,
         PeterO.Cbor.CBORObject b);

+<b>Deprecated.</b> May be removed in the next major version.
+Consider converting the objects to CBOR numbers and performing the operation there.

 Divides a CBORObject object by the value of a CBORObject object.